-David Weaver is a composer, sound designer and audio programmer working in Melbourne, Australia.
-His work in film, television, games and multimedia has travelled throughout the world, where it has received merits and awards for its exemplary quality.
-Having initially worked as a composer, his work was awarded the Music & FX Award for Best Sound, for the film “Katarsis” in 2015, and he was awarded a scholarship as a composer to travel to Los Angeles in 2016 to take part in Game Sound Con, and undertook workshops from many composers and sound designers like Penka Kouneva, Andrew Christie, Tim Davies and multiple professionals from Remote Control Studios.
+David Weaver is a composer, sound designer and audio programmer.
+His work in film, television, games and multimedia has travelled throughout the world.
+David has received merits and awards for his sound work’s exemplary quality.
+Having initially worked as a composer, and his work was awarded the Music & FX Award for Best Sound in 2015.
+David was also awarded a scholarship as a composer to travel to Los Angeles in 2016.
+He took part in Game Sound Con, and undertook workshops from many composers and sound designers like Penka Kouneva, Andrew Christie, Tim Davies and multiple professionals from Remote Control Studios.

 David currently teaches Music Production and Sound Engineering at the Abbey Road Institute, mentoring students in audio production.
 David also creates software and samples instruments for the company “Weaver Audio”.

 Tamara has worked with directors and producers from various Australian universities, film production companies, and game audio developers.
 These projects have granted Tamara the means and the momentum to infinitely explore originality and professionalism in her work.

 Tamara has a strong background in music performance, and was part of the Melbourne Youth Music Orchestra.
 Tamara has a vast network high calibre musicians and producers.

 Tamara’s work in games has extended to the PAX exhibition, the largest exhibition in the southern hemisphere, and her contributions to games like “Objects in Space” and “Death of Magic”, are available on STEAM worldwide.